atharva-p/guides/gitGuide.md

 git branch branchName
 ```

-For deleting an existing branch, use `--delete` tag or the `-d` shorhand
+For deleting an existing branch, use `--delete` tag or the `-d` shorthand

 ```
 git branch -d branchName